jnozzi/cocoadev.com/markdown/BezelServices.md

-Does anyone know how to make use of the General/BezelServices framework?
-It is a private framework, and I assume it is the one that provides OS X with the ability to display feedback images for changes in volume, display brightness, etc (the images are located in /System/Library/General/CoreServices/General/BezelUI/Images/).
+Does anyone know how to make use of the BezelServices framework?
+It is a private framework, and I assume it is the one that provides OS X with the ability to display feedback images for changes in volume, display brightness, etc (the images are located in /System/Library/CoreServices/BezelUI/Images/).
 I would like to provide this functionality for one of my applications.
 Any ideas or feedback would be appreciated.

 ----
     /*